SeldonIO/alibi-detect/doc/source/overview/config_files.md

 ### Registering artefacts

-Custom artefacts defined in Python code may be specified in the config file without the need to serialise them, by first adding them to the Alibi Detect artifact registry using the [registry](../api/alibi_detect.utils.registry.rst) submodule.
+Custom artefacts defined in Python code may be specified in the config file without the need to serialise them, by first adding them to the Alibi Detect artifact registry using the {mod}`alibi_detect.utils.registry` submodule.
 This submodule harnesses the [catalogue](https://github.com/explosion/catalogue) library to allow functions to be registered with a decorator syntax: